suraiahkhaisar/FoodShare/README.md

 *A Flask + MongoDB powered food donation platform*

 FoodShare is a web application that connects food donors (individuals, restaurants, organizations) with recipients (NGOs, shelters, and people in need).
-It supports multiple user roles, donation tracking, location-based matching, and notifications via SMS/Email.
+It supports multiple user roles, donation tracking, location-based matching, and notifications.

 ---